background

 From the perspective of lenders, a higher ratio of debt relative to its cash flow, assets, or equity indicates the company chose to take on a large amount of debt, thereby increasing the likelihood that it could fail to service a debt payment on time due to lack of liquidity or cash flows.

-Leverage Ratios in Loan Covenants
+What is the Role of Leverage Ratios in Loan Covenants?

 In loan agreements and other lending documents, leverage ratios are one method for lenders to control risk and ensure the borrower does not take any high-risk action that places its capital at risk.